cosee-concourse/serverless-resource/README.md

 * `artifact_folder`: Path to artifacts that are used in the serverless.yml.
 Make sure the artifact references in the serverless.yml is in this folder.

-* `stageFile`: Path to a file that contains the stage name of the stack
+* `stage_file`: Path to a file that contains the stage name of the stack

 * `stage`: Stage name for the stack